 Little Women – Louisa May Alcott

 Like almost everyone, I think, I sat down with my copy of Little Women carrying a heavy burden of skepticism.
 I assumed it was going to be fluffy, saccharine, a relic of the days before feminism taught the world that women were powerful.
 How lucky I was to pick up this edition, with its incredible introduction that detailed for me the life and politics of Louisa May Alcott.
 It really opened my eyes to what she was trying to do with this book, and how she cleverly – but subtly – subverted the weight of expectation that was thrust upon her.
-Read my full review here.
+Read my full review of Little Women here.

 Portnoy’s Complaint – Philip Roth

 Here’s another one I never thought I’d be including in a list of my best reads of the year.
 Portnoy’s Complaint, by all accounts, was a self-indulgent romp through the mind of an upper-middle-class Jewish American man, obsessed with sex and his mother (naturally).
 There was no way, I thought, I could possibly relate to, let alone laugh at, his neurotic monologue.
 Once again, the Keeping Up With The Penguins project has me eating my words: this book was hilarious!
 I cackled over poor Portnoy’s complaints, his childhood anecdotes, and his unbelievable knack for getting in his own way.
-Read my full review here.
+Read my full review of Portnoy’s Complaint here.

 The Bell Jar – Sylvia Plath

 Alright, here’s one I knew I’d love: I just had no idea how much.
 I saved up reading The Bell Jar for the moment I thought I needed it, and I’m so glad I did.
 It was searing, it was heart-breaking, it was gut-churning, it was tear-jerking, it was breath-taking.
 It’s a modern classic for a reason, Keeper Upperers, and it was so good I almost gave up reading and writing altogether when I finished it.
 Why bother, when something so beautiful already exists in the world?
 Trigger warnings aplenty, however – you’ve been warned.
-Read my full review here.
+Read my full review of The Bell Jar here.

 The Age Of Innocence – Edith Wharton

 The Age Of Innocence is a lot like one of those boggy marshes with hidden patches of quicksand (I know, it’s not an elegant metaphor, but bear with me): it looks plain, maybe a little boring, but if you don’t keep your wits about you as you wander through, you could find yourself sinking and struggling to get free.
 Wharton’s prose is deceptively simple.
 What appears to be a description of a carriage or a house actually contains crucial commentary about the world her characters lived in and the way it worked.
 If you let your mind drift, you’ll miss it, and have to track back through the pages to pick it up again.
 Wharton was a trailblazer for 20th century female authors in America, and The Age Of Innocence totally holds up.
-Read my full review here.
+Read my full review of The Age Of Innocence here.

 Cold Comfort Farm – Stella Gibbons

 Poor Stella Gibbons.
 I’d never heard of her, nor Cold Comfort Farm (her best-known work, which isn’t saying much) before I put together my Keeping Up With The Penguins reading list.
-In fact, it would seem that most people – outside of the very well-read English Literature elite – have never heard of her.
+In fact, it would seem that most people – outside of the very well-read English Lit elite – have never heard of her.
 She wrote dozens of books, and yet it took me a year to track down any of them.
 Why is she so underappreciated?
 Well, it would seem she had the audacity to parody D.H.
 Lawrence, the beloved grand-daddy of horny male writers in her time (and now, come to that), and she pissed off Virginia Woolf into the bargain.
 Essentially, Gibbons refused to play by the rules, and as a result, those in the powerful literary cliques sought to pull her from our shelves.
 I’d say that makes reading Cold Comfort Farm a political act.
-Read my full review here.
+Read my full review of Cold Comfort Farm here.